-But, again, you know, the key is to figure out ways to raise awareness on these - on these cases.
-The way - fortunately, for me, awareness was raised on mine, because without that, you know, I wouldn't be here today.
-I mean, we look at the case of, you know, President Trump pulling out of the Iran nuclear deal yesterday.
+But, again, the key is to figure out ways to raise awareness on these cases.
+Fortunately, for me, awareness was raised on mine, because without that, I wouldn't be here today.
+I mean, we look at the case of President Trump pulling out of the Iran nuclear deal yesterday.
 There's five American prisoners that are being held there right now and you didn't hear much about them except from me and a handful of other journalists who knew that you had to write about this lest they be forgotten.

-And so, you know, and these are - these are issues that don't have a lot of parallels but, you know, we have to use the tools and platforms available to us and work together to find some common answers to the problems that up until recently we may have thought were unique to, you know, different geographic locations.
-But as it turns out, you know, this is - there's a problem everywhere and we got to figure out the answer collectively.
+And so these are issues that don't have a lot of parallels but we have to use the tools and platforms available to us and work together to find some common answers to the problems that up until recently we may have thought were unique to different geographic locations.
+But as it turns out, there's a problem everywhere and we've got to figure out the answer collectively.
 So I'm happy to be a part of trying to find a solution for that.

-MASSARO: Well, thanks so much, Jason.
+Mr. MASSARO.
+Well, thanks so much, Jason.
 Thank you so much for being here today.
-I think, you know, I and many, many people, if not all in this room, see you as the living breathing example of how journalists should and, hopefully, will react in the face of the kind of intimidation and attacks that many are facing today - that is, get louder, get deeper in it and really start to speak out.
+I think I and many, many people, if not all in this room, see you as the living breathing example of how journalists should and, hopefully, will react in the face of the kind of intimidation and attacks that many are facing today-that is, get louder, get deeper in it and really start to speak out.
 So thank you so much for the work you're doing.

-We'll now enter a Q&A phase and we hope the audience will participate.
-I will start off with just one remark and, you know, I welcome anyone that would like to say something on this, and that is I'd like to ask a question about the nature of these two killings in particular and the nature of the killings we're seeing in the region.
+We'll now enter a Q&A phase, and we hope the audience will participate.
+I will start off with just one remark and I welcome anyone that would like to say something on this, and that is, I'd like to ask a question about the nature of these two killings in particular and the nature of the killings we're seeing in the region.

 No effort was made here to make these look like accidental killings.
-These were very clearly planned, in both cases, by hired guns - hit men.
-So I'd just like to get your - get your thoughts on - and if we could start with Matthew and Pavla and anyone else who would like to speak - on why this is the case and perhaps why this is the case here versus the type of murder we see in Russia of journalists where somebody falls out a window, right, is gone.
+These were very clearly planned, in both cases, by hired guns-hit men.
+So I'd just like to get your thoughts on-and if we could start with Matthew and Pavla and anyone else who would like to speak-on why this is the case and perhaps why this is the case here versus the type of murder we see in Russia of journalists where somebody falls out a window, right, and is gone.

-Matthew, would you like to say something, or?
+Matthew, would you like to say something, or-

-CARUANA GALIZIA: Thank you.
-Just needed to unmute.
+Mr. CARUANA GALIZIA.
+Thank you.
 That's the first thing that I thought of.
 I mean, on the scene that day when I ran out to the car and everything was on fire, the first thing I thought was that this is a declaration of war.
-It isn't - it isn't just - it isn't just a way of getting rid of someone.
+It isn't just a way of getting rid of someone.
 It's a show of force and a show of impunity.
 We can do this in broad daylight and we can get away with it.

-And I think it's also - I think the fact that my mother was a woman also played a part.
+And I think it's also-I think the fact that my mother was a woman also played a part.
 If you look at this in the kind of culture and dynamics of organized crime in southern Europe and it's dominated by men, and it would have been extremely damaging to the egos of both the corrupt politicians that my mother was reporting on, who are almost universally men, and their allies in organized crime or their facilitators.